 In other words, both “characters” and “buildings” can be thought of as special cases of “units”.
 In programming, this brings us to the notion of inheritance and polymorphism.

 Inheritance, polymorphism: quèsaco?

 Inheritance, together with encapsulation and polymorphism, is one of the three primary characteristics of object-oriented programming.

-The whole idea of inheritance is to re-use, extend and specify interfaces or behaviors from a base class in derived classes.
+The whole idea of inheritance is to re-use, extend and specify interfaces or behaviours from a base class in derived classes.
 Roughly speaking, you have a basic blueprint (the base class) and you can then define other blueprints adapted to different use cases (the derived classes).
-All your derived classes share behavior through the base class but they can each modify and extend it in specific ways.
+All your derived classes share behaviour through the base class but they can each override and extend it in specific ways.

 The typical example is to have an